diverse-project/k3/README.md

 * Example with aspect inheritance
 * AspectProperty Active Annotation
 * Example with design by contracts
+* Inheritance and Design by contract
+* Example of Aspect that overrides Base method Works when we remain in Xtend (Using ReplaceAspectMethod annotation)

 TODO
-* Inheritance and Design by contract
 * Aspects and Design by contract
 * Pretty printer from k2 to k3
-* Example of Aspect that overrides EMF method
+* Example of Aspect that overrides Base method Works when we remain in Xtend
 * Documentation to explain self, and _self on aspects.
 * Example with GWT
 * Example of Xtend that work on a xtend program